 SECTION 1.
 NAME.

 The name of this organization shall be CORINTHIAN SAILING CLUB, INC., of the city of Dallas , hereinafter referred to as “the club”.

 SECTION 2.
 OBJECTIVES.

 The objectives of the club shall be to encourage the sport of sailing, to promote the science of seamanship, and to provide and maintain a pier or piers, club dinghy(s) for the recreation of its members and club power boats for rescue operations and race management on a nonprofit basis.

 The club is incorporated under the laws of the state of Texas.

 (a) Any person of good moral character and of the age of 18 years or more shall be eligible for membership.

-(b) A member’s spouse and other dependents under 21 years of age will be automatically extended the use and privileges of the club with the exception of voting rights; however a spouse may be named delegate by the absent member for the purposes of voting.
+(b) A regular, associate, student, or honorary member’s spouse and other dependents under 21 years of age will be automatically extended the use and privileges of the club with the exception of voting rights; however, a spouse may be named delegate by the absent member for the purposes of voting.

 (c) After reaching the age of 18 years, and prior to reaching the age of 21 years, the dependent of a member may become a regular member without payment of the initiation fee.